ABOUT THE ORGANIZERS

 If you have been flying for several hours, the simplest way to transfer to Lecce is by scheduling a private and reliable pick up.
 Antimo will collect all your names, payment, and arrival details and book the shuttle for you.
 The cost is $50 each way.
 Please email Antimo once you have booked your flight, Antimo.

 BOOKING YOUR FLIGHT

+We strongly recommend that you wait until the first week of June to make your travel arrangements and purchase your Travel Insurance (TI), as you want to make sure that the workshop of your choice will definitely be offered.
 We highly recommend our agency partner, Gene Sweeney, for your international flights and connections.
-Finding the best flight times with minimum connections for long flights will make a big difference. ***Please note that discount internet fares are often on multiple airlines, with longer connections, are highly restricted, non-refundable, and do not provide support*** For quotes, questions, or advice, please contact: email@example.com (Expect a reply within 24 hours during regular business hours).
+Finding the best flight times with minimum connections for long flights will make a big difference. ***Please note that discount internet fares are often on multiple airlines, with longer connections, are highly restricted, non-refundable, and do not provide support*** For quotes, questions, or advice, please contact: firstname.lastname@example.org (Expect a reply within 24 hours during regular business hours).

 $1,850 – This includes a 3-day workshop, plus 2-day experiential travel (July 22-26), lunch, conference fee, and transportation for the experiential travel.